simonwb98/Zurich2Thorlabs/README.md

 To properly set up this PID loop to the translation stage, the user must give the program a position to which the stage should move.
 Upon homing, a plot window pops up that refreshes avery 100ms (this can be modified in '''main()''') and updates the user about translation stage position and PID error signal.
 By default, the program selects the fourth PID controller from the Zurich Lock-in amplifier, with the node tree '''/device_id/pids/3'''.

+*Known errors*
+* '''KeyError: '/dev_id/pids/x/value'''': Make sure to have the PID controller enabled in LabOne

 ## Improvement ideas